j-freddy/j-freddy.github.io/_posts/2023-01-26-on-the-philosophy-and-design-choices-of-this-site.md

 ### Jekyll

-[Jekyll](https://jekyllrb.com/) is a powerful static site generator that allows me to easily manage site resources.
+[Jekyll](https://jekyllrb.com/) is a powerful static site generator that allows you to easily manage site resources.
 It also comes with built-in packages to create and maintain blog posts easily.
 Finally, it comes with Liquid: a template language that allows loops and conditions within HTML, providing capabilities akin to Jinja for Flask and Django.